LambdaGaming/Crafting_System/README.md

 Simply touch the required ingredients with the table and it will accept it.
 After all of the required items are in the table, click the craft items button and select the item you want to craft, then press the craft button and your item will spawn below the table.

 ## How do I create new items or customize the table?
 To create new items, download or clone this repository, go to `lua/entities/crafting_table`, open the shared.lua file, and follow the instructions from there.
 To customize the table, go to `lua/autorun`, open the craft_config.lua file, and follow the instructions from there.
-Please note that the workshop version does not support custom items and only supports a handful of table customization options.
+Please note that the workshop version does not support custom items and only supports a handful of table customization options in-game.

 ## Why do rocks/trees spawn invisible after a map change?
-This is likely caused by a perma-prop system that saves the colors of entities, and the last time it saved was when the rocks or trees were invisible because they were recently mined.
-Some ways around this are to either use a perma-prop system that doesn't save the colors of entities, or write your own script that spawns rocks and trees at specified coordinates so their data isn't saved at all.
-Another, less likely cause of this is a bad model.
-Try reverting the rock and tree models back to their defaults if you changed them in the config.
+This can happen when you save rocks or trees with a perma prop system that saves an entity's color data.
+If the server shuts down or changes levels while a rock or tree is in it's "mined" state, the entity can become permanently stuck like that.
+You can prevent this by using a more simplistic perma-prop system that doesn't save this data, or by writing a script that spawns rocks/trees at hard-coded coordinates.
+It's also possible for this to happen if you set a custom model for rocks/trees that is either invalid or corrupted.

 ## Will you help me with [thing I want to do]?
-I will give support to people who are having issues modifying the addon in the intended ways of changing values in the config or creating new items.
-I will NOT give support to people who want to modify the addon outside of these intended ways.
-If you want extra code to be written for your own needs, you will have to do it yourself.
-When you ask for support, I will assume you already have a basic understanding of the Gmod addon system, GitHub, and Lua, as they are required in order to customize this addon.
+If you are having issues changing values in the config or creating new items, I will guide you through the process.
+I will NOT generate whole configs for you, or help you make a customized version of the addon to suit your needs.
+If you want a more advanced level of customization that exceeds what is possible with the default configs, you will have to do it yourself.

 # Issues & Pull Requests
  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)